 Porchlight Foundations showing breakpoints and spacings

-In addition, we introduced a typescale based on display headings, utility headings, paragraph styles, and supporting styles.
+We introduced a typescale based on display headings, utility headings, paragraph styles, and supporting styles.
 This comprehensive approach ensures scalability and consistency.

 Porchlight Foundations showing palette and color scale